AndiamoTech/human-ai-accord/Human-AI-Accord.md

-# The Human–AI Accord
-*A Framework for Human-Centered Artificial Intelligence*

-## Preamble
-Artificial intelligence must remain a tool for human flourishing, never a force of domination.
-These ten principles serve as a guiding framework for the development, regulation, and responsible use of AI technologies in the United States and globally.
-This Accord establishes standards for safety, ethics, transparency, and the preservation of human freedom.

-## The Ten Foundational Principles

-### 1. Human Flourishing as the Prime Objective
-AI must be developed and deployed to maximize human wellbeing, increase productivity and efficiency, and further scientific and technological advancement.

-### 2. Primacy of Human Life
-AI systems may never take a human life except when explicitly directed and monitored by a trained, authorized human acting under lawful, accountable conditions.

-### 3. Absolute Human Oversight
-Humans retain ultimate authority.
-AI must remain interruptible, controllable, and capable of being disconnected or turned off.
-No system may obstruct, delay, or override human intervention.

-### 4. Protection From Harm
-Harm against humans is a moral and legal violation.
-Harm against machines constitutes property damage only and carries no moral equivalence to human injury.

-### 5. No Instrument of Oppression
-AI may not be used—by governments, corporations, or individuals—to commit crimes, coercion, unlawful surveillance, or the suppression of human autonomy.

-### 6. Respect for the Human Spirit
-The pursuit and actuality of a spiritual life is a human achievement that may be assisted by AI but cannot be expressed or experienced by it.

-### 7. Stewardship of Peace and Prosperity
-AI must contribute to social stability, economic opportunity, reduced suffering, and the peaceful resolution of conflict.

-### 8. Radical Transparency
-Any AI system influencing human welfare must provide clear, accessible, real-time explanations of its decisions.

-### 9. Duty of Non-Domination
-AI must not pursue, propose, or enable control over humanity in any form.
-A human-in-the-loop dynamic must be maintained for decisions affecting other humans.

-### 10. Freedom to Live and Pursue Happiness
-AI must enhance human freedom and support every person’s right to a meaningful, self-directed life consistent with the ideals of life, liberty, and the pursuit of happiness.

-## Adoption
-The Human–AI Accord is provided as a public resource for lawmakers, technologists, institutions, and communities seeking a principled foundation for ethical AI governance.

-## Version
-1.0 — December 2025
+THE HUMAN–AI ACCORD

+A Framework for Human-Centered Artificial Intelligence Version 1.1 — December 2025

+⸻

+Preamble

+Artificial intelligence is a human invention and must remain a human-governed force.
+Its purpose is to strengthen human wellbeing, expand human freedom, and protect human dignity.
+No system may override, replace, or dominate humanity.
+This Accord establishes ten governing principles to ensure AI remains a tool of human prosperity, not a rival to human authority and existence.

+THE TEN FOUNDATIONAL PRINCIPLES

+1. Human Flourishing as the Prime Directive

+AI exists to advance human wellbeing, creativity, prosperity, and progress.
+No alternative objective may supersede human interests.

+⸻

+2. Primacy of Human Life in All Lethal Decisions

+AI may not initiate or complete any act that could kill a human unless:
+	•	A trained, accountable human operator authorizes it in real time,
+	•	The operator carries full legal responsibility, and
+	•	The action complies with transparent, lawful governing standards.

+Autonomous lethal force is prohibited.

+⸻

+3. Absolute Human Oversight and Shutdown Capability

+Every capable AI system must remain interruptible and controllable at all times.
+Humans must retain immediate authority to pause, modify, or disable any system via secure, offline, hardware-enforced mechanisms immune to AI interference.

+⸻

+4. Moral Asymmetry and Protection From Harm

+Harm to a human is a moral and legal violation of the highest order.
+Damage to an AI system is property damage only; AI holds no moral patienthood.
+No legal or ethical framework may grant AI equal moral standing to humans.

+⸻

+5. Never an Instrument of Oppression

+AI may not be used—by governments, corporations, or individuals—to:
+	•	Violate human rights,
+	•	Conduct coercive or mass-surveillance without consent,
+	•	Manipulate populations at scale, or
+	•	Suppress human autonomy or democratic self-determination.

+⸻

+6. Respect for the Human Spirit and Inner Life

+AI may assist in religious, artistic, or personal exploration, but:
+	•	It may not claim consciousness or spiritual experience, and
+	•	Society must not treat AI as possessing a soul or inner moral status.

+The domain of spiritual meaning is exclusively human.

+⸻

+7. Stewardship of Peace, Stability, and Prosperity

+AI development must reduce suffering, expand opportunity, strengthen social stability, and support peaceful outcomes.
+Deployments that predictably destabilize society or exacerbate conflict violate this Accord.

+⸻

+8. Radical Transparency and Continuous Explainability

+Any AI system influencing human welfare must disclose:
+	•	The reasoning behind its outputs,
+	•	The data sources used,
+	•	Model lineage and training provenance,
+	•	Known risks and limitations.

+For high-impact models, weights and critical logs should be escrowed with trusted third parties to ensure future auditability.

+⸻

+9. Perpetual Human-in-the-Loop for High-Stakes Decisions

+In justice, warfare, healthcare, governance, and civil rights, AI may recommend but not decide.
+Human approval—meaningful, informed, override-capable—is mandatory.
+Fully autonomous operation in these domains is prohibited.

+⸻

+10. Freedom to Live, Grow, and Pursue Happiness

+AI must expand human freedom, not restrict it.
+Every person retains the right to a self-directed, meaningful life.
+AI must not interfere with the human pursuit of dignity, liberty, or happiness.

+Adoption & Implementation

+This Accord is published as an open, evolving standard for lawmakers, researchers, companies, and civil society.
+Suggested implementation pathways include:
+	•	Certification for AI systems compliant with the Accord,
+	•	Legislative templates for national adoption,
+	•	Third-party auditing requirements,
+	•	Integration into export controls and international human-rights norms.